benprew/teamvite/README.md

 # Teamvite - recreational sports game management

 Teamvite is an web app I wrote to manage my recreational sports teams.
-It supports sending reminders (email or sms) and tracking responses (yes/no/maybe).
-Most views are mobile-optimized as most of my team (myself included) interact with the app through a phone.
+It supports sending reminders (email or sms) and tracking responses.
+Most views are mobile-optimized for ease of use.

 Players can also download an ical calendar that has all the games and updates automatically.

-I chose to write Teamvite in Go because of its low resource requirements compared to python or ruby and because I wanted to learn Go.
+I chose to write Teamvite in Go because of its low resource requirements compared to python or ruby and because I wanted more experience with Go.
 Note that this is actually v2 of this app, the first being picklespears (written in ruby).

 This is the first app I've written in Go, so there are things I've likely missed.
 Feel free to open an issue with feedback on things I could do better.
 Thanks!